-Over the years I’ve thought a lot about whether we should be teaching knowledge or skills.
-The debate has moved on a lot in recent years and today it’s rare to find anyone arguing against teaching knowledge but there are many who would still advocate for a balance of knowledge and skills.
+Over the years I’ve thought a lot about whether we should be teaching children knowledge of the world or the skills to flourish within it.
+The debate has moved on a lot in recent years and today it’s rare to find anyone arguing against teaching knowledge, but there are many who would still advocate for a balance of knowledge and skill.
 The more I thought about it, the more I’ve realised just how meaningless this distinction is.
-Knowledge and skills and two sides of the same coin.
-Or, to attempt another analogy, think about teaching as cooking: ‘knowledge’ is the ingredients, ‘skills’ is (are?) the prepared meal.
+Knowledge and skill and two sides of the same coin.
+Or, to attempt another analogy, think about teaching as cooking: ‘knowledge’ is the ingredients, ‘skill’ is the prepared meal.

-This is in no way to suggest that skills are unimportant, they’re patently not.
+This is in no way to suggest that skill is unimportant, it’s patently not.
 I’d go so far as to say that all teachers want their students to be skilled, just as most of us value eating delicious meals.
 The only dispute is about how we arrive at our intended destination.

 Think about it.
 Pick a skill you’d like to teach.
 Let’s say you want to teach the skill of punctuation, or the skill of multiplying fractions.
 Or maybe something broader like the skill of reading.
-Perhaps you prefer something less obviously academic: the skill of juggling or scuba diving.
-Where would you start?
+Perhaps you prefer something less obviously academic: the skill of scuba diving or juggling.
+Where would you begin?

-The point is that although we all want students to learn skills we can only teach them knowledge.
+The point is that although we all want students to learn all sorts of skills we can only teach them knowledge.
 Different kinds of knowledge may be taught differently: some you can explain, some you have to point out during practice, but as all this knowledge accumulates, it begins to chunk together.
-At the beginning each item is known inflexibly but through repetition and practice it becomes more flexible the more it coheres with other related items.
+At the beginning each item is known inflexibly but through repetition and practice it becomes increasingly flexible the more it coheres with other related items.
 Skill can only be acquired through practice.

 Once a skill has been acquired, we stop being able to see the joins between all the knowledge that went into its creation.
 The more expert we become, the more invisible and automatic our skills become.
 Eventually, we may start to believe the skill which for us has become so natural and straightforward can be taught to others as a complete edifice.
 This is like giving someone a cooked meal and telling them to prepare a meal out the ingredients.
-It’s easy for another expert to see how this could be done, but very difficult for a novice.
-The idea that skills can be taught is an illusion born from the curse of knowledge.
+It’s possible for another expert to see how this might be done, but very difficult for a novice.
+The idea that skill can be taught without the hard work of teaching all the requisite knowledge is an illusion born from the curse of knowledge.